Current

 Perhaps Baldwin in his words and Noah in his art reflect the Negro Spiritual that includes the lines: God gave Noah the rainbow sign/ No more water but fire next time.

---Sue A. Welsh, cofounder of NPF
+--Sue A. Welsh, emeritus trustee and cofounder of NPF

-Restoration, 1990’s
+Restoration, 1990s

 Installation shot of Restoration at the Blanton Museum of Art